How to Cold Call: The Complete Guide for Sales Reps

 Even experienced reps fall into these traps:

 - Talking too much: In lost deals, reps spoke 62% of the time.
-In won deals, they spoke 57%.
+In won deals, 57%.
 Listen more.

 - Skipping research: 3 minutes of prospect research can boost conversion by 82%.

-- Not handling silence: Silence after an objection is okay.
+- Not handling silence: Silence after an objection is fine.
 Don't rush to fill it.

-- Weak openers: Your first 10 seconds determine everything.
+- Weak openers: Your first 10 seconds decide the call.
 See our opening lines guide.

 - No clear ask: Every call needs a specific next step.